mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 ### Task 3: Install NVIDIA vGPU driver on Windows
 Copy the NVIDIA Windows driver package to the guest VM or physical host Run the uploaded NVIDIA vGPU driver installation *.exe file and use Custom Installation option.
 Make sure that both Graphics Driver and RTX Desktop Manager are selected (see the screenshot below)

 OCI A10 GPU VM is configured with GPU passthrough, and therefore you must set the vGPU driver behavior via regedit.
-For more information see [Registering with NVIDIA vGPU Software License Server](https://docs.nvidia.com/grid/latest/grid-licensing-user-guide/index.html)

-Virtual GPU Client Licensing User Guide
+For more information see [Virtual GPU Client Licensing User Guide](https://docs.nvidia.com/grid/latest/grid-licensing-user-guide/index.html)

 Add the FeatureType DWord (REG_DWORD) registry value to the Windows registry key:
 ```